oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_subnet_module.rst

                                                                             </td>
                                                                 <td>
                                             <div>Whether VNICs within this subnet can have public IP addresses.
 Defaults to false, which means VNICs created in this subnet will automatically be assigned public IP addresses unless specified otherwise during instance launch or VNIC creation (with the `assignPublicIp` flag in <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/latest/CreateVnicDetails/'>CreateVnicDetails</a>).
 If `prohibitPublicIpOnVnic` is set to true, VNICs created in this subnet cannot have public IP addresses (that is, it&#x27;s a private subnet).</div>
-                                            <div>If you intend to use an IPv6 CIDR block, you should use the flag `prohibitInternetIngress` to specify ingress internet traffic behavior of the subnet.</div>
+                                            <div>If you intend to use an IPv6 prefix, you should use the flag `prohibitInternetIngress` to specify ingress internet traffic behavior of the subnet.</div>
                                             <div>Example: `true`</div>
                                                         </td>
             </tr>